Cristóbal Parralo: Coaching career

 After a brief spell with former club Espanyol as director of football, Parralo joined countryman Quique Sánchez Flores at S.L.
 Benfica's coaching staff, for 2008–09.
 In early February 2009 he returned to his country and signed with lowly SCR Peña Deportiva in the Segunda División B, being one of two managers in a relegation-ending season.

 Parralo signed a one-year contract with Segunda División club Girona FC in June 2009.
 He was sacked on 26 October, with the team ranking penultimate with just seven points in nine matches.

 On 24 October 2017, after Deportivo de La Coruña first-team manager Pepe Mel was fired due to poor results, Parralo moved from the reserve side and was appointed caretaker until the following 30 June.
 After only three months in charge, and after conceding 14 goals in the last three matches (which included 7–1 and 5–0 away drubbings against Real Madrid and Real Sociedad, respectively), he was relieved of his duties.

 On 19 June 2018, Parralo was named coach of second division side AD Alcorcón.
 He extended his contract in October to last until the end of the 2019–20 campaign, but was ousted a year early when Fran Fernández was named in his place.

 Parralo returned to the same league on 11 November 2019, replacing Iván Ania at a Racing de Santander side that had won one of 15 matches all season.
 He left by mutual consent the following 4 February, having won once in 11 games for the last-placed team.

-On 10 February 2021, Parralo replaced the dismissed Emilio Larraz at the helm of third-tier Racing de Ferrol.
+On 10 February 2021, Parralo took over from the dismissed Emilio Larraz at the helm of third-tier Racing de Ferrol.
+He led the club back to the professional leagues after a 15-year absence in 2023, and renewed his contract at the end of the following season after finishing tenth.

+Parralo was dismissed on 20 January 2025, with his side third-bottom in the table.
+He oversaw them in 164 matches, second only to Luis César Sampedro's 176.
+On 4 November, he replaced the latter at the helm of Gimnàstic de Tarragona in the Primera Federación.